iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/NEKO#ΦωΦ/[#006] NEKO#(ΦωΦ) chatting time.md

 Can someone tell me what happened?

 **NEKO#ΦωΦ**<br>
-Some dude says he will hold a concert then pulled a no-show and had everyone standing there like idiots for several hours (σΦωΦ)σ
+Some dude says he will hold a concert then pulled a no\-show and had everyone standing there like idiots for several hours (σΦωΦ)σ

 **Poopytrap**<br>
 Mr. "I stood people up" rofl